RahafJ96/reading-notes/401/read05.md

 ### Linear data structures :
 - Linear data structure is modeling the data sequentially so to reach the last one you have to traverse each element .
 - Non - linear data structres are non-sequential data representation .

-### Memory management :

-- The difference between arrays and linked lists is the way they use memory in our machine .

-- Arrays use static memory distribution : That means when declared it will allocate memroy side by side int the same place of memory .

-- LinkedLists uses dynamic memroy allocation : when created it will alocate memory scattered and might not be in the same place .

-- Conclusion that linked list makes memory management more efficent .

-**A node only knows it's data and the reference of the next node it's connected to .**

-- Lists are dynamic in the term of size .

-### Shapes and sizes :

-Singly Linked List : The simplest type aranges the data in sequential term we can traverse from the beginning to the end .

-Doubly Linked List : Have two references in each node the reference to the next and previous node more dynaymicall traversable .

-Circular Linked List : Have a tail node that points to the first node and each nodes is connected with another node even the last node is connected to the first one .

-### Big O :

-- Is the way to calculate how efficent an algorithm is .

-- It's used to determine how effictive an algorithm is in the terms of time and space .

-- Big O referes to an order and n refers to number of elements in the algorithm .

-### Growing a linked list :

-- Linked lists consists of memory allocations .

-- To address an element of linked list we just need to rearrange our pointers .

 ### When to use list and when not :